sakhnoukh/playLister/README.md

 # 🎵 PlayLister - House Music Playlist Generator

-A retro-styled music playlist generator focused on house music, built with FastAPI and featuring a taste quiz system that learns your preferences to create personalized playlists.
+A retro-styled music playlist generator focused on house music, built with Flask and featuring a taste quiz system that learns your preferences to create personalized playlists.

 ## ✨ Features